kadmielp/NetWatch/README.md

 # NetWatch

-This PowerShell script monitors network connections on your Windows system, providing real-time information about external connections, along with additional features like Inspect and Focus modes.
+This PowerShell script, `NetWatch`, monitors network connections on your Windows system, providing real-time information about external connections, along with additional features like Inspect and Focus modes.

 ## Features